jn89b/aircraft_sim/docs/notes_to_austin.md

       - Where does the 6 come from aspect ratio?
       - Forgot a parenthesis
   - M_de calcs
     - Used airspeed should be dynamic
+    - Should be -cm_deltae

+- I don't think dynamic A's and B's will work:
+  - Would need to trim then find the A's and B's for that then adjust
+  - Look up tables would be expensive